History of the Central Intelligence Agency: Al-Qaeda and the "Global War on Terrorism"

 Soon after 9/11, The New York Times released a story stating that the CIA's New York field office was destroyed in the wake of the attacks.
 According to unnamed CIA sources, while first responders were conducting rescue efforts, a special CIA team was searching the rubble for both digital and paper copies of classified documents.
 This was done according to well-rehearsed document recovery procedures put in place after the Iranian takeover of the United States Embassy in Tehran in 1979.
 While it was not confirmed whether the agency was able to retrieve the classified information, it is known that all agents present that day fled the building safely.

 While the CIA insists that those who conducted the attacks on 9/11 were not aware that the agency was operating at 7 World Trade Center under the guise of another (unidentified) federal agency, this center was the headquarters for many notable criminal terrorism investigations.
 Though the New York field offices' main responsibilities were to monitor and recruit foreign officials stationed at the United Nations, the field office also handled the investigations of the August 1998 bombings of United States Embassies in East Africa and the October 2000 bombing of the USS Cole.
 Despite the fact that the CIA's New York branch may have been damaged by the 9/11 attacks and they had to loan office space from the US Mission to the United Nations and other federal agencies, there was an upside for the CIA.
 In the months immediately following 9/11, there was a huge increase in the number of applications for CIA positions.
 According to CIA representatives that spoke with the New York Times, pre-9/11 the agency received approximately 500 to 600 applications a week, and in the months following 9/11 the agency received that number daily.

 The intelligence community as a whole, and especially the CIA, were involved in presidential planning immediately after the 9/11 attacks.
-In his address to the nation at 8:30pm on September 11, 2001, George W. Bush mentioned the intelligence community: "The search is underway for those who are behind these evil acts, I've directed the full resource of our intelligence and law enforcement communities to find those responsible and bring them to justice."
+In his address to the nation at 8:30 pm on September 11, 2001, George W. Bush mentioned the intelligence community: "The search is underway for those who are behind these evil acts, I've directed the full resource of our intelligence and law enforcement communities to find those responsible and bring them to justice."

 The involvement of the CIA in the newly coined "War on Terror" was further increased on September 15, 2001.
 During a meeting at Camp David, George W. Bush agreed to adopt a plan proposed by CIA director George Tenet.
-This plan consisted of conducting a covert war in which CIA paramilitary officers would cooperate with anti-Taliban guerillas inside Afghanistan.
+This plan consisted of conducting a covert war in which CIA paramilitary officers would cooperate with anti-Taliban guerrillas inside Afghanistan.
 They would later be joined by small special operations forces teams which would call in precision airstrikes on Taliban and Al Qaeda fighters.
 This plan was codified on September 16, 2001 with Bush's signature of an official Memorandum of Notification that allowed the plan to proceed.